-Th spirit of Christmas enters The Netherlands after the traditional Dutch feast of Saint Nicolas (Sinterklaas).
+Th spirit of Christmas enters The Netherlands after the traditional Dutch feast of Saint Nicolas (Sinterklaas) on December 5, 2017.
 Colourful lamps light up the streets of Amsterdam, big departments stores such as Bijenkorf (Dam Square) put up their impressive Christmas decoration.
 In The Netherlands, Christmas is celebrated during 2 days: December 25 is ‘(First) Christmas Day’ and December 26, Boxing Day is called ‘Second Christmas Day’.
 But all month December, the Christmas feeling is in town.